 After platooning with Nemo Leibold throughout the regular season, Collins led off and played right field in all six games of the 1917 World Series against the New York Giants.
 He had a rough day in the White Sox’ 2-0 loss in Game Three, making two errors in right field and going 0-for-4 at the plate.
-Collins hit .286 and scored two runs The White Sox downed the Giants in six games.
+Across the entire Series, Collins hit .286 and scored two runs.
+The White Sox downed the Giants in six games.

 Two years later, the White Sox found themselves back in the World Series, this time against the Cincinnati Reds.
 To increase revenue, which had fallen off after World War I, the Series was a best-of-nine contest, which the Reds captured five games to three.
 Collins was the first batter of the Series, leading off Game One at Cincinnati’s Redland Field (later renamed Crosley Field), and played in four of the eight games, hitting .250 (4-for-16) with a double and two runs scored.